myclub-se/myclub-groups/README.txt

 For unsupported cache systems, please contact us to request integration.

 == Changelog ==
+= 2.4.7 =
+* Updated the calendar blocks fullcalendar version.
+* Fixed news handling for synchronization with the sections plugin.

 = 2.4.6 =
 * Updated CSS for club news and group news.